Creamy Copycat Cracker Barrel Hashbrown Casserole That Disappears Before You Sit Down

 Do I need to thaw the hashbrowns first?

-Is it possible to do this without the canned soup?
+Is it OK to do this without the canned soup?

-Yes, but then it is not really a true copycat.
-If you wish to substitute the canned soup, a quick thick béchamel (butter, flour, milk) plus some salt and a touch of poultry seasoning will do the trick.
-The texture will change a little bit but it will still feel comfy.
+Yes, but it wouldn’t be a true copycat.
+If you’re set on replacing the canned soup, you can use a quick béchamel sauce (made with butter, flour, and milk) and add salt and a little poultry seasoning.
+The texture will be slightly different, but it will still be equally comforting.

 Nathaniel Lee is the self-taught chef and recipe developer behind HomeViable.
 No culinary school, no nutrition degree.
 He learned by watching, tasting, and refusing to stop asking why.
 Every recipe here teaches something.
 He wants you to understand your food, not just cook it.